5 Types of Car Upholstery and How to Clean Them [VIDEO]

 January 12, 2015

 You and your family spend a great deal of time in your car – probably a lot more than you think!
 From going to school or work, or taking a trip to the shopping mall, or picking up some groceries, you’ll be sitting in your car for at least an hour a day.
-That is why it is so important that your car upholstery is always clean and protected.
+That is why it is so important that your type of car upholstery is always clean and protected.

 There are several different kinds of car seat upholstery, so check first what your car seats are made of before you begin cleaning.
 The cleaning methods and materials you’ll need to use can vary, and some cleaning agents are particular to the car upholstery material.